matthiasarndt/StarTrack/README.md

 StarTrack has been built without using any Computer Vision libraries (such as OpenCV), instead relying on algorithms derived from scratch, written with NumPy, SciPy and scikit-learn.

 ## Code Structure

+The code has been developed with Object-Oriented Programming in mind.
+Classes and methods have been written with design patterns in mind (specifically a Pipeline design pattern), and use inheritance and composition to create efficient, modular, anda clean code.

 <img src="https://github.com/matthiasarndt/StarTrack/blob/main/code_structure.png" width="500"/>